 Searching for contacts

-• To search for a specific name, type the last name of the individual you wish to find in the Search for contacts field and press <ENTER>.
+To search for a specific name, type the last name of the individual you wish to find in the Search field and press <ENTER>.

-• To view contacts from a specific label, click on the Manage labels drop down list and choose the appropriate contact label name.
+To view contacts from a specific label, go to the Labels sidebar and click the appropriate contact label name.

 Differences between Personal Contact Groups (Labels) and Google Groups